Securing FusionAuth services

 9021 on the site local IP address.

-It is not recommended to expose the FusionAuth Search service to any public network.
-If this is a requirement, then a firewall should be used to limit traffic based upon the source and destination IP address to the service.
+It is not recommended to expose FusionAuth Search to any public network.
+If this is a requirement, then a firewall should be used to limit traffic to the service based upon the source and destination IP address.

 9020 port is utilized by Elasticsearch for internal communication including clustering.
 The